Infrastructure of Changi Airport: Terminal 3

 Terminal 3, the airport's fourth passenger terminal, became operational on 9 January 2008, increasing the airport's annual passenger capacity by 22 million.
 The test flight out of Terminal 3 was a Singapore Airlines flight from Singapore to Perth.
 The flight departed T3 at 5:30 pm local time, landing in Perth International Airport at approximately 11:30 pm.
 The terminal has 28 aerobridge gates, with eight capable of handling the Airbus A380.
-While the other two terminals use separate waiting areas for different gates, Terminal 3 has common waiting areas for some of the gates.